easytarget/MQ-Pro-IO/GPIO-examples.md

 $ sudo apt install i2c-tools
 $ sudo usermod -a -G i2c <username>
 ```
-Reboot at his point, after the reboot you should have devices in the `/dev` tree for i2c.
-Use `i2cdetect` to scan them for attached devices:
+Reboot at his point, after the reboot you should have devices in the `/dev` tree for i2c busses.
+Use `i2cdetect` to scan them for attached devices.
+* Note that the i2c busses are numbered sequentially, not by their hardware number.
+The Device Tree I am using here has `I2C0` and `I2C3` enabled; but they are named `i2c-0` and `i2c-1` respectively in `/dev`.
 ```console
 $ ls -l /dev/i2c*
 crw-rw---- 1 root i2c 89, 0 Sep 23 21:17 /dev/i2c-0